Ph.D. in Integrative Neuroscience

 Integrative Neuroscience faculty members at the University of Nevada, Reno encourage the academic and professional development of students as independent researchers.
 Working closely with advisers and program directors, students develop a specialized, independent program of study in neuroscience research methodologies.

-Learn more about the program by reading the Integrative Neuroscience graduate program handbook.
+- View the program timeline and the course requirements in the Integrative Neuroscience graduate program handbook.

 If you would like to learn more about the program, please contact: